 Commute Trip Reduction and Parking Programs.
 The University will provide commute trip reduction and parking programs for all employees covered by this Agreement on the same basis these programs are provided to all other University employees.

 The University will designate a section of its free parking lot for use by employees working outside normal business hours on those days when there is actual or anticipated snowfall.

+Employees who work an evening or night shift may park their vehicles closer to their work location as needed for safety purposes.
+Employees may request a safety escort in accordance with University policy 603-01, Campus Safety, Security, and Crime Prevention.

 ARTICLE 27 – CHILDCARE